qoretechnologies/qorus-vscode/README.md

 This extension makes it possible to easily create, deploy, and test Qorus interfaces directly from the Visual Studio Code editor.
 It is a perfect tool for creating no-code solutions for the Qorus Integration Engine.
 The Qorus Developer Tools extension enables creating, editing, and extending reusable IT and AI building blocks for advanced automation challenges.

+## Version 3.9.7 overview - What's new:

+- Fixed regression bug caused by version 3.9.6, where the `Deploy Interface` button disappeared from deployable interfaces

 ## Version 3.9.6 overview - What's new:

 - Schema modules & Scripts & Tests can no longer be deployed and can instead be run against the active Qorus instance